vthriller/flask-kajiki/docs/index.rst

 Features:

-* Integrates fully with Flask and works with Flask-Babel for internationalization and flatland for form processing (that is, the special support flatland has for Genshi).
+* Integrates fully with Flask and works with Flask-Babel for internationalization.
 Other extensions such as Flask-WTF and Flask-Creole should work fine too.
 * Selects configurable rendering methods from the template filename, taking care of the mimetype, doctype and XML serialization, i.e., how to close